GeertJan-Kuip/GeertJan-Kuip.github.io/_posts/2025-06-29-spring-exam-testing.md

 New annotations in JUnit 5:

+- **@ExtendWith**  (was @RunWith in JUnit 4)
 - **@DisplayName**
 - **@Nested**
 - **@ParameterizedTest**

+When using @ExtendWith, you typically add SpringExtension.class as argument to integrate with Spring.
+The second step to integrate with Spring, or your specific application, is to use Spring annotation @ContextConfiguration with the configuration class(es) of your application as argument(s).
+You can combine both annotations in @SpringJUnitConfig.

-JUnit 5 are three components, JUnit 4 was one.
+JUnit 5 has three components, JUnit 4 only one.
 The three packages are:

 - JUnit Platform: foundation for launching testing frameworks on JVM
 - JUnit Jupiter: extension model for writing tests and extensions in JUnit 5